 I live in Barnes, southwest London and have two sons who inspired me to write when they were younger.
-My five children's books span from Reception up to Year 4 and I love meeting my readers at school visits, book signings (I've had many at Waterstones in SW London over the years) and books festivals.
+My six children's books span from Reception up to Year 4 and I love meeting my readers at school visits, book signings (I've had many at Waterstones in SW London over the years) and books festivals.
 I regularly go into primary and prep schools in London and am available to visit schools outside of the London area where time and budget allows.

 My other writing life :)

-As well as writing for children I’ve written for business (including government) for over 20 years – as a plain English copywriter, writing trainer and strategic web content consultant.
+As well as writing for children I’ve written for business and government) for over 20 years – as a plain English copywriter, writing trainer and strategic web content consultant.
 Important and impressive as that may sound, I far prefer making up stories and meeting my young readers!

 My previous life: In my early career I was teacher and Director of Studies in an English Language School in London.
 I have also lived and worked in New York and Oslo and speak French and Norwegian (oh, and American!).

 Interesting to know.
 My time travel mystery for ages 8-11 The Secret Lake hit the Amazon UK children's bestsellers' list in summer 2018 (print and Kindle store).
 It was also considered for adaption by CBBC in 2015, after recommendation by their Head of Independent Commissioning.
 It has always been my bestseller with both girls and boys at school events – and has been described as “a modern Tom’s Midnight Garden”.